Xzq70r4/MagazineProject-Rewritten/README.md

 ========
 MagazineProject is simple Web Magazine application.

-Everyone can free read magazine`s posts without log in.
+Everyone is free read magazine`s posts without the need to log in.
 Every post have category, author and comments.
-Post and comment list are with ajax paging.
+Post and comment lists are with ajax paging.

 Easy Logging.
 Have facebook and google login or regular.